ChristopherBull/android-sleep-api/README.md

 }
 ```

 You should update your Manifest with the name and location of you `BroadcastReceiver`.
-Update the name field to the correct package and class name of your Sleep Boradcast Receiver:
+Update the name field to the correct package and class name of your Sleep Broadcast Receiver:

 ```xml
 <manifest>